 And electric smokers are so much less expensive than your pellet smokers!
-Here we concentrate solely on electric smokers which are under $300.
+Here we concentrate solely on the best electric smoker under 300.

 Low price does not mean inferiority - we can guarantee you there are some really good electric smokers out there for your budget.

 Electric smokers are a time saver too, you don’t have to worry about all that time and effort that's needed in traditional charcoal smoking.

 The best electric smokers are also good for smoking a variety of foods such as fish and sausage.
 You can sometimes even convert your electric smoker to cold smoker for doing bacon and cheese but we will cover that later in the buyers guide.

 Best electric smokers under $300 - Comparison Table

 Masterbuilt are hands down the most popular brand and produce some of the best electric smokers on the market.
 Their reputation is second to none - and with good reason!
 Firstly performance, this product features a 1500 watt heating element for consistent, even heat - just what you need to get that perfect tenderness and flavor in your meat.

 It has a built-in temperature gauge and variable temperature control - just adjust the dial to set different temperatures for your different foods.